A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 The tongue rests lower and farther back, narrowing the airway

-Upper airway resistance increases
+Airway resistance increases

-Sleep becomes lighter and more fragmented (34)
+Sleep becomes lighter and more fragmented (24)

-Why This Matters for Sleep Apnea Care
+Why Airway Physiology Matters in Sleep Apnea Care

-Nasal airflow
+Nasal airflow and breathing mechanics

 Upper airway muscle tone